telerik/reporting-docs/knowledge-base/how-to-display-reportbook-in-viewer.md

 ## Description
 This article demonstrates the three approaches for displaying ReportBook in an application.
-It is applicable for any application types.
+It is applicable for any application type.
 Depending on the report viewer, there might be different approaches for setting the viewer's ReportSource, all of them can be reviewed in [How to: Set ReportSource for Report Viewers](../report-sources-viewers) help article.

 ## Solution
 1. ReportBook can be created in Standalone report designer first using Report Book report template.
 The output will be a .TRBP file that can be passed to report viewer's report source as [UriReportSource](../t-telerik-reporting-urireportsource).